DataBranner/RegexBlaster/TO-DO.md

   2. `--log` (must first implement logging);
   2. `--help`: show rules without running program?;
   2. `--levels`: pre-defined series of levels, for systematic practice.

- 1. Better name for `damage`; do we need it?
-Better to quantify how far from end of game we are.
-If so, implement it and `level`.

  1. Handle failed attack and non-combatant strings without inadvertently pausing program.